-When I was on crutches and needed to bring something to a Christmas party and stopped at the store and picked up a meat/cheese tray.
-There was no price, and I knew it would be expensive, but it was $25.00 when I got to the check out!
+As another example, when I was on crutches and couldn’t cook I needed something to bring to a party, I stopped by the grocery and grabbed a meat/cheese tray.
+There was no price, and I knew it would be expensive, but it was $25.00 when I got to the checkout!
 It had two little packages of crackers and a few ounces each of Salami and Cheese.
-Had I bought my own and sliced it, especially if I bought it on sale, with a coupon, it would have been about $4.00 for that amount of meat and at regular price probably about $8.00 to 10.00.
+Had I bought my own and sliced it, especially if I bought it on sale, with a coupon, it would have been about $4.00 for that amount of meat and at the regular price probably about $8.00 to 10.00.